 SEFW Supports Bridge-Building Competition in Spokane High Schools

-Beginning in January 2015, 350 students at Mead High School and Mt.
+February 2015: Beginning in January 2015, 350 students at Mead High School and Mt.
 Spokane High School design popsicle-stick bridges in a competition funded by SEFW.
 The top 25 students selected from both schools competed at the District Bridge-Building Competition February 7 at Mt.
 Spokane High School.
-The winning bridge held more than 400 pounds.
+The winning bridge held more than 400 pounds -- as shown here.

 At the Structural Engineers Foundation of Washington 4th annual Fall Forum September 18, 2014, SEFW Vice Chair Mark D'Amato presented a $5,000 check to Washington STEM, represented by Gillia Bakie.
 The investment establishes a partnership to promote Science, Technology, Engineering, and Math courses and careers via Washington State Schools.
 Made possible by generous donors to SEFW, the grant will support field trips to Seattle structural engineering sites and integration of structural engineering subject matter into K-12 classrooms.
 Further work with STEM and its seven networks around Washington State will advance SEFW outreach to help raise awareness of structural engineering.